hmjatt/Sign-up-Form/README.md

 4. REGEX validation for Name, Phone, Email, Password, Confirm Password

-5. Min & Max Length validation for Name, Email, Password, Confirm Password
+5. Min & Max Length validation for Name, Phone, Email, Password, Confirm Password

+6. Name and Phone number support for international Names and Phone numbers

+7. Client-Side Form Validation with JavaScript is not a substitute for Server-Side Validation